 The stronger Islamic reading

-The stronger reading, then, is that 2:256 governs the sphere of belief while leaving room for states to punish treason, violence, and public aggression under ordinary legal categories.
-Faith belongs to da’wah, evidence, and invitation.
+The stronger reading is that 2:256 governs the sphere of belief while leaving room for states to punish treason, violence, and public aggression under ordinary legal categories.
+Faith belongs to daʿwah (invitation), evidence, and persuasion.
 Political crime belongs to law.
 Once those two domains are separated, the verse recovers its full force and the charge that Islam survives by compulsion loses much of its strength.

-Tawhid deepens that conclusion.
+Tawḥīd deepens the conclusion.
 God is one, truth is one, and human responsibility before Him is one.
 A coerced creed fractures that unity and breeds hypocrisy.
-Islam asks for a truthful heart under God, not a frightened tongue performing obedience for other people.
+Islam asks for a truthful heart under God, rather than a frightened tongue performing obedience for other people.

-The principle connects directly to the Islamic understanding of fitrah and khalifah.
-If every human being is born with an innate disposition toward recognising God, and if the human vocation is to freely realise the divine will as God’s vicegerent on earth, then compulsion is not merely prohibited — it is self-defeating.
+The principle connects directly to the Islamic understanding of fiṭrah and khalīfah.
+If every human being is born with an innate disposition toward recognising God, and if the human vocation is to freely realise the divine will as God’s vicegerent on earth, then compulsion is something other than merely prohibited.
+Compulsion is self-defeating.
 A coerced faith has no moral worth.
-The khalifah who aligns with truth must do so freely, or the alignment means nothing.
-Actionalism — the principle that moral value resides in freely chosen action, not in compelled obedience — makes “no compulsion” not a concession but a theological necessity.
+The khalīfah who aligns with truth must do so freely, or the alignment means nothing.
+Actionalism (the principle that moral value resides in freely chosen action, not in compelled obedience) makes “no compulsion” a theological necessity rather than a concession.

 The prohibition of compulsion is not a concession to modernity.
-It flows directly from the nature of the khalifah‘s vocation.
-Man was appointed as God’s vicegerent on earth — a being through whom the divine moral will is freely realised.
+It flows directly from the nature of the khalīfah‘s vocation.
+Man was appointed as God’s vicegerent on earth, a being through whom the divine moral will is freely realised.
 Coerced worship has no moral value.
 The Islamic principle of actionalism holds that only freely chosen moral action counts.
-A faith imposed by force is not faith.
+A faith imposed by force is something other than faith.
 It is theatre.
-The fitrah — the innate human orientation toward God — can only function in an environment of genuine freedom.
+The fiṭrah (the innate human orientation toward God) can only function in an environment of genuine freedom.

-The prohibition of compulsion in religion follows directly from the Islamic understanding of man as khalifah — God’s vicegerent, whose moral actions have value only when freely chosen.
-Fitrah, the innate disposition toward God, does not need coercion to function.
+The prohibition of compulsion in religion follows directly from the Islamic understanding of man as khalīfah, God’s vicegerent, whose moral actions have value only when freely chosen.
+Fiṭrah, the innate disposition toward God, does not need coercion to function.
 It needs freedom.
-The khalifah who is forced to worship is not fulfilling his vocation.
+The khalīfah who is forced to worship is not fulfilling his vocation.
 He is being prevented from fulfilling it, because coerced action has no moral worth.
+The verse has a depth its critics rarely engage.
+It is the structural articulation of what Islam takes faith to be, and the conditions without which faith cannot exist.